okfn/infra/tasks/README.md

-This folder exists for tasks that may be onetime and/or common across multiple playbooks, e.g : add/purge users, keys, install packages
+This folder exists for tasks that may be run just once e.g : add/purge users, keys, install packages, bootstrap